 Find photos, biographies, and speech transcripts of Microsoft executives and Board of Directors members

-Scott’s 20-year career in technology spans both academia and industry as researcher, engineer and leader.
-Prior to joining LinkedIn, he oversaw mobile ads engineering at Google, including the integration of Google’s $750 million acquisition of AdMob.
-Prior to its acquisition by Google, Scott was responsible for engineering and operations at AdMob, the world’s leading platform for mobile monetization.
+Earlier in his career history, he oversaw mobile ads engineering at Google, including the integration of Google’s $750 million acquisition of AdMob.
+At AdMob, Scott was responsible for engineering and operations for the world’s leading platform for mobile monetization.
 Before joining AdMob, Scott held numerous leadership positions at Google in search and ads engineering and helped with the company’s early efforts establishing remote engineering centers.